 My goal is to help your symptoms, but also get to their root cause, by improving your underlying physical and emotional health.
 I'm experienced in treating nervous patients and have training in gentle needling techniques.

 There's a growing body of evidence concerning acupuncture and a wide range of emotional, mental and physical conditions.
-The BAcC (British Acupuncture Council) has compiled research concerning 67 individual conditions (to date), ranging from anxiety, insomnia and IBS, to headaches, gynaecological and musculoskeletal problems.
+The BAcC (has compiled research concerning 67 individual conditions (to date), ranging from anxiety, insomnia and IBS, to headaches, gynaecological and musculoskeletal problems.
 In addition, there is a wealth of evidence-based clinical research into the physiological effects of acupuncture on the body.
 However, if in my professional opinion, I think you'd be better served by having a different sort of treatment, I'll be honest with you about that, and will be happy to refer you on as appropriate.

 I first became interested in acupuncture in 2001, having had treatment as a confirmed sceptic and as a last resort.
-I found it invaluable in helping with joint pain and with the side effects of cancer treatment.
+I found it invaluable in helping with chronic joint pain and the side effects of cancer treatment.
 But I was also amazed by how much it helped my wider physical and emotional health.
 It made me feel like a better version of myself.